-I started washing neighbor’s cars around eleven years old, delivered newspapers then progressed onto mowing the neighbor’s lawn, cleaning offices, working in a Supermarket (starting wage was 2.90gbp per hour, back in the day), delivering pizza etc. You get the picture.
+I started washing neighbour’s cars around eleven years old, delivered newspapers then progressed onto mowing the neighbour’s lawn, cleaning offices, working in a Supermarket (starting wage was 2.90gbp per hour, back in the day), delivering pizza etc. You get the picture.
 I’ve always worked hard from a young age and had some sort of project or job under my belt.

 I studied hard in University and naturally wanted some big changes and a great lifestyle after years of studying and part-time work.
 I was fortunate enough to break into contracting after 6 years of being permanent.

 However, I got sucked into the world of consumerism.
 I bought the fancy car, fancy apartment and frolicked with the women and lifestyle that came with it.